Ch-Check It Out

 "Ch-Check It Out" is a song by American alternative hip-hop group Beastie Boys, released as the first single off their sixth studio album, To the 5 Boroughs (2004), on May 3, 2004.
 The song heavily samples "(Sittin' On) The Dock of the Bay" by Peggy Lee.
 Following its appearance on the season one episode "The Strip" of the American teen drama television series The O.C. in April 2004, the song was released as a single on May 3, 2004.

 The song reached number one on the US Billboard Modern Rock Tracks chart and number 68 on the Billboard Hot 100.
 It also peaked at number eight on the UK Singles Chart and number one on the Canadian Singles Chart.
 In Australia, the song reached number 46 on the ARIA Singles Chart and was ranked number 28 on Triple J's Hottest 100 of 2004.
 "Ch-Check It Out" was nominated for Best Rap Performance by a Duo or Group at the 47th Annual Grammy Awards.
 Beastie Boys member MCA directed the song's music video under his pseudonym, Nathaniel Hörnblowér.

 Critical reception

-Reviewing "Ch-Check It Out" for Billboard, Susanne Ault wrote that "Ch-Check It Out" harkens back to Beastie Boys' past works, calling the track "a bit retro" as well as its horns and bassline "much fun", comparing the chorus to the group's 1992 single "So What'cha Want".
+Reviewing "Ch-Check It Out" for Billboard, Susanne Ault wrote that "Ch-Check It Out" harkens back to the Beastie Boys' past works, calling the track "a bit retro" as well as its horns and bassline "much fun", comparing the chorus to the group's 1992 single "So What'cha Want".
 She went on to comment, "Still, with so many hits in their stable, it seems near impossible for the Beastie Boys not to compete with themselves with each successive track."